Business Intelligence Leaders Prioritizing Initiatives that May Lead to Greater Adoption

 Promote business intelligence wins from the top down: “A powerful way to encourage the need for business intelligence adoption is to highlight success stories.
 It can make a strong impression on employees if company leaders call out projects that have made significant impacts on key performance indicators because they used business intelligence tools to help inform the project.

 A recent survey from the Business Application Research Center revealed the top objectives of BI leaders for 2019, many of which might help solve the paradox of user adoption.
-While the obvious candidates of data visualization and self-service BI are represented near the top of responses, so were 3 that might be somewhat surprising:
+The obvious candidates of data visualization and self-service BI are represented near the top of responses.
+Yet, so were 3 that might be somewhat surprising:

 MD / DQ Management – As the old saying goes, “Garbage in, garbage out.”
 The quality of data being analyzed by BI tools can dramatically influence the insights being generated by the tools, so it shouldn’t be a surprise that analytics leaders reported that data quality and Master Data Management are their top priorities right now.
 So, what is Master Data?
 And, which MDM technology is right for your business?